 When you're setting up your business, you need to ensure that all of your bases are covered.
 Consider the following steps as you navigate through the business start-up phase.

-Knowing the restaurant industry
+Knowing the restaurant and catering industry

 - Research – Restaurants Canada

 Read about current trends and statistics in the food service industry.

 Get data that sheds light on population characteristics such as location, age, income, education level, and more.

 - Canadian Industry Statistics — Food Services and Drinking Places (NAICS 722)